What is Sleep Apnoea?

 - Memory problems

-During the many episodes of restricted breathing, sufferers wake from deep sleep throughout the night.
+During the many episodes of restricted breathing, people living with sleep apnoea wake from deep sleep throughout the night.
 This frequent waking results in a lack of restful sleep, causing sleepiness, a lack of concentration and poor performance during the day.

-The symptoms of sleep apnoea may range from mild to severe, but generally takes a progressive course, worsening with age.
-Sleep apnoea should be taken very seriously as left untreated, sleep apnoea may affect the heart and blood pressure, leading to a range of other health conditions.
+The symptoms of sleep apnoea may range from mild to severe, but they generally take a progressive course, worsening with age.
+Sleep apnoea should be taken very seriously as, left untreated, sleep apnoea may affect the heart and blood pressure, leading to a range of other health conditions.

 Sleep apnoea – Obstructive, Central & Complex

 - Obstructive sleep apnoea.
 This is the most common form of sleep apnoea. and results in loud snoring when the soft tissue in the back of your throat relaxes during sleep.